 Wendel Rosen Attorneys Examine Court Decision on Disinherited Trust Beneficiaries

-In their byline article for the Daily Journal, Partner Kevin Rodriguez and Attorney Mathew John examine the California Supreme Court’s recent Barefoot v.
+In their byline article for the Daily Journal, Partner Kevin Rodriguez and his associate examine the California Supreme Court’s recent Barefoot v.
 Jennings decision.
 The court held that previously named trust beneficiaries who were disinherited because of an amendment have standing to challenge that amendment.

 To read the article, visit the Daily Journal (subscription required).